wp-plugins/pubsubhubbub/tags/1.3/readme.txt

 = Does this plugin work with PHP 4.x? =

 Nope.
 Sorry.
 For now you must have PHP 5.0 or better.

+= I published a blog post but it didn't show up right away in Google Reader, is the plugin broken? =

+Google Reader currently supports PuSH for shared items, but not general subscriptions.
+Hopefully they will add that functionality soon (I hear they're working on it).
+In the meantime, you can check that everything is working correctly by publishing a post and then checking the status at http://pubsubhubbub.appspot.com/topic-details?hub.url=URL-OF-YOUR-FEED

+= Got another question that isn't covered here? =

+Visit [my contact page](http://onlineaspect.com/contact/ "Contact Josh Fraser") to see various ways to get in touch with me.

 == Screenshots ==